To Apply to BMSE, you must choose "Biochemistry and Molecular Biology" Degree.

 International students from non-English speaking countries, except those who received a bachelor's degree from an accredited U.S. institution where English is the principle language, are required to submit a TOEFL score as well.
 The BMSE program looks for TOEFL scores of 630 or higher for the paper-based exam or 109 or higher for the internet-based exam.
 UCSB's Graduate Division's minimum TOEFL standards for admission is 550 (paper) or 80 (internet).
 For more information on standardized examinations, please visit UCSB's Graduate Division website.

-GRE and TOEFL scores should be submitted via ETS to the UCSB's Graduate Division using the institution code of 4835.
+TOEFL scores should be submitted via ETS to the UCSB's Graduate Division using the institution code of 4835.
 No program code is needed.

 Three Letters of Recommendation